- Japanese encephalitis virus (JEV) is a flavivirus related to dengue, yellow fever and West Nile viruses, and is spread by mosquitoes.

 Of those who survive, 20%–30% suffer permanent intellectual, behavioural or neurological problems such as paralysis, recurrent seizures or the inability to speak.

-JE is transmitted to humans through bites from infected mosquitoes of the Culex species (mainly Culex tritaeniorhynchus).
+JEV is transmitted to humans through bites from infected mosquitoes of the Culex species (mainly Culex tritaeniorhynchus).
 Humans, once infected, do not develop sufficient viraemia to infect feeding mosquitoes.
 The virus exists in a transmission cycle between mosquitoes, pigs and/or water birds (enzootic cycle).
 The disease is predominantly found in rural and periurban settings, where humans live in closer proximity to these vertebrate hosts.

 Individuals who live in or have travelled to a JE-endemic area and experience encephalitis are considered a suspected JE case.
-To confirm JE infection and to rule out other causes of encephalitis requires a laboratory testing of serum or, preferentially, cerebrospinal fluid.
+To confirm JEV infection and to rule out other causes of encephalitis requires a laboratory testing of serum or, preferentially, cerebrospinal fluid.

 Surveillance of the disease is mostly syndromic for acute encephalitis.
 Confirmatory laboratory testing is often conducted in dedicated sentinel sites, and efforts are undertaken to expand laboratory-based surveillance.
 Case-based surveillance is established in countries that effectively control JE through vaccination.

 There is no antiviral treatment for patients with JE.
 Treatment is supportive to relieve symptoms and stabilize the patient.
-Clinical care guidelines have been developed by PATH.

 Prevention and control

 All travellers to Japanese encephalitis-endemic areas should take precautions to avoid mosquito bites to reduce the risk for JE.
 Personal preventive measures include the use of repellents, long-sleeved clothes, coils and vaporizers.
+Travellers spending extensive time in JE endemic areas are recommended to get vaccinated.

 WHO responds to JE by: